Maternal Mental Health Perinatal & Infant Loss & Grief

 If you have suffered a trauma of pregnancy loss or a baby, talking to a therapist that can provide compassion and a safe space with a trusting relationship may help heal the traumatic issues associated with your grief and loss.
 Psychotherapy modalities, interventions, and clinical techniques provide essential treatment when working with mothers who have suffered a pregnancy loss.

 Collaborating with a therapist provides a vital component in assisting mothers to grieve and mourn the loss of a pregnancy or baby.
 If you listen closely, these are not only stories that encompass grief and loss.
 These stories provide healing, hope, love, and resilience.
-A therapist can help provide an essential role in processing the grief of the pregnancy or baby loss and walk alongside you to begin the journey of healing.
+A therapist can help provide an essential role in processing the suffering of the pregnancy or baby loss and walk alongside you to begin the journey of healing.

 If You Are Experiencing a Crisis or Suicidal Thoughts